satabios/sconce/README.rst

 * nir
 * nirtorch

-They are automatically installed if snnTorch is installed using the pip command.
+They are automatically installed if sconce is installed using the pip command.
 Ensure the correct version of torch is installed for your system to enable CUDA compatibility.

 Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^